Skipsqueak514/Skipsqueak5.github.io/latest/discord/oauth.md

 step 3 again and make sure your settings are 100% correct and valid.

 ?>
 Congrats!
-Jexactyl Discord Oauth should be functioning normally.
+PortalNodes Discord Oauth should be functioning normally.
 If you encounter any issues, please let us know on our [Discord](https://discord.com/invite/qttGR4Z5Pk).